opencord/voltha/voltha/extensions/pki/README.md

 This initial code is only a preliminary sample.
 The following tasks need to be added to the VOLTHA JIRA or performed in the SEBA group:

 - Get a list from SEBA/VOLTHA on required metrics.

-- Provide example JSON output and verify that it meets SEBA's requirements

 - Get feedback from other OLT/ONU developers on any needed changes

-- Test PM group enable/disable

 - Allow PM groups to have different collection times

-- Solicit VOLTHA/SEBA if support for disabling of individual items in a PM group would be useful

 - Support calling a 'get-data' method before collect the metrics.
 Currently metrics are collected in a device adapter independent way and the PM just updates what the attributes happen to have.

-- TODO: Probably a few more.
-Look through code for more 'TODO' Notes
+- For statistics groups that have more than one instance, do we need to be able to enable/disable specific instances?
+Major refactor of code if so (database work, ...)